gcallah/MiscWriting/VoiceOfCommunity/voices.md

 speak for them: "This rejection violence as a means, and perhaps the only means, of revolutionary change serves to defend the current order against those who feel it ill serves them."

-In normal times, when the social order is functioning reasonably well, the pluralist will tell them:
+In normal times, when the social order is functioning reasonably well, the pluralist will tell the revolutionairies:

+"We appreciate your keen interest in making our society better, and find it probable that some of the things that upset you really should be addressed.
+But we also know that, this side of heaven, perfection is not obtainable, so we will never see a perfectly just earthly kingdom.
+Your revolution will not, therefore, possibly be able to set right every wrong and cure every ill.
+So while you have valid complaints, you have not convinced us that violently overturning the current order, however flawed it may be, is worth the loss of life and destruction entailed by revolution, only to find that, quite probably, we are saddled with a regime *worse* than the one we overthrew.

-Despite anyone's best efforts, societies wander into trouble, sometimes so dire that a revolution may be necessary.
+On the other hand, despite anyone's best efforts, societies wander into trouble, sometimes so dire that a revolution may be necessary.
 It is useful to note here that the totalitarian regimes behind the iron curtain fell largely without violence.
 Still, I cannot deny that there will be times when the state governing some society become so horrific that violent revolution is called for.
 And in those cases, it will be useful to have a revolutionary cadre ready to be called into action.
 And how